zhiyuli/subset_nwm_data_scripts/README.md

 ## What's new in 1.1.4 ?

- Use a new approach to spatial query grid cell indices against forcing, land and terrain files;
+ Use a new approach to perform spatial query on grid cell indices against forcing, land and terrain files;
+ Further improve spatial query speed on grid cells;
+ Further address partially covered grids caused by projection distortion;
  Deprecate Tiff supporting files.
-Now the only necessary supporting file is the sqlite/spatialite geodatabase;
+Now the only necessary supporting file is the sqlite/spatialite geodatabase for stream, reservoir and HUCs;
  Remove GDAL; Add pyproj and numpy to dependency list;
- Further address partially covered 2D netcdf caused by projection distortion;
- Further improve spatial query speed on grid cells.

 ## Environment and Dependencies:
 Preliminary functional testings passed with Python 2.7.12 x64 on Windows 7 x64 and Ubuntu 16.04 x64.